1. Home

 During Teams meetings it’s possible to access an attendance list.

-When working in a Teams team, you can access a page of statistics summarising activity within the team.
+When working in a Teams area, you can access a page of statistics summarising activity within the team.
 Enter your Team and from the ellipsis menu (More options) select Manage Team and then select the Analytics tab.

 Was this article helpful?